 - Tiffany McCauley, Clean-Eating Food Blogger, The Gracious Pantry

-The key to batch cooking is creating lots of pre-made items that can be frozen, thawed, and combined with fresh or convenience foods to give plenty of options throughout the week.
-Things like quinoa or rice can be frozen in pre-portioned bags, then added to roasted veggies, your choice of protein, and leafy greens.
-Entire casserole pans can be pre-portioned and frozen, and even wraps or burritos can be individually frozen.
+The key to batch cooking is creating lots of pre-made items that can be frozen, thawed, and combined with fresh or convenient foods to give plenty of options throughout the week.
+Ingredients like quinoa or rice can be frozen in pre-portioned bags and then added to roasted veggies, your choice of protein, and leafy greens.
+Entire casseroles can be pre-portioned for the freezer, and even wraps or burritos can be individually frozen.
 Just remember to label everything clearly with a date!

 - Cara Harbstreet, MS RD LD, Street Smart Nutrition

-When cooking basics, double or even triple a recipe to freeze servings for using later.
+When cooking basics, double or even triple the recipe to freeze servings for later use.
 Freeze in cup or half-cup servings.
-Rice, beans, poached chicken, thick leafy greens, carrots, ground meat, and non-dairy soups and sauces can be safely frozen for up to 6 months.
+Rice, beans, poached chicken, thick leafy greens, carrots, ground meat, and non-dairy soups and sauces can be safely frozen for up to six months.
 Rice can be recooked with steam or on the stovetop with a sauce or stew mixed in.
-Beans and poached chicken are frozen in their cooking liquid and can be thawed in the frig for 24 hours or cooked on the stovetop with a little extra water.
-Thick, leafy greens like kale and collard greens should be blanched (boiled for 2 minutes) and cooled before freezing.
+You can freeze beans and poached chicken in their cooking liquid and thaw them in the fridge for 24 hours before cooking them on the stovetop with a little extra water.
+Thick, leafy greens like kale and collard greens should be blanched (boiled for two minutes) and cooled before freezing.
 This keeps them from getting slimy.
-Carrots can be scrubbed or peeled, then chopped or shredded before freezing raw.
-Boil for 2 minutes to recook them.
+Carrots can be scrubbed, peeled, chopped, or shredded before freezing raw.
+Boil for two minutes to recook them.

 - Jenna Edwards, Homecooking Expert & Host of Cooking Companion TV.

-The key to meal prepping is to maximize the meals and minimize the prep, and nothing gets this done better than a good old-fashioned crock pot!
-For time-crunched college students and busy, working professionals, a slow-cooker is your best friend.
-It’s a fool-proof way to cook up quality meals with minimal effort and the endless variety of recipes makes it easy to tailor to your individual nutritional needs.
+The key to meal prepping is to maximize the meals and minimize the prep, and nothing gets this done like a good old-fashioned crock pot!
+A slow cooker is the loyal best friend of many time-crunched college students and busy, working professionals.
+It’s a fool-proof way to cook up quality meals with minimal effort, and the endless variety of recipes makes it easy to tailor to your individual nutritional needs.

 - Kevin Finn, Personal Training and Nutritional Consultant, Fitness Walkthrough

 Prepping vegetables and fruit is a pain when you are on a time crunch.
-To better prepare yourself for quick weeknight dinners, chop or slice onion (store in an air-tight glass container so odor is contained), celery, green peppers, carrots, cucumbers – so you have them ready for cooking with or tossing into a salad, sandwich or wrap at a moment’s notice.
+To better prepare yourself for quick weeknight dinners, chop or slice onion, celery, green peppers, carrots, and cucumbers in advance so you have them ready for cooking or tossing into a salad, sandwich or wrap at a moment’s notice.
 However, tomatoes are best left whole and sliced fresh as needed.
-If you like to snack on fruit, go ahead and de-stem strawberries, peel and section oranges and grapefruit, even slice up a pear or an apple or two (but be sure to sprinkle with lemon juice before storing quickly in an air-tight container).
+If you like to snack on fruit, de-stem strawberries, peel and section oranges and grapefruit, and even slice up a pear or an apple.

 - Melanie Carr, President / Founder, Dish Dish

-The secret to successfully prepping ahead is not to make a huge batch of 1 to 2 dishes you plan to eat all week.
-We have the best intentions; make a huge batch of chili, soup, casserole, etc. and plan to eat it all week.
-Yet, unfortunately, after day 2 we’re suddenly not feeling the love so much, and into the trash it goes, and out we go to make not-so-healthy choices getting takeout, etc. Instead, the key to successful prep is creating some “building blocks”; whole food ingredients that can then be quickly made into a variety of dishes.
+The secret to successfully prepping is not to make a massive batch of one to two dishes you plan to eat all week.
+Unfortunately, when you do this, after a day or two, you may suddenly not feel the love so much—and into the trash it goes.
+Instead, the key to successful prep is creating some “building blocks,” or whole food ingredients that can then be quickly made into a variety of dishes.

 - Liza Baker, Integrative Nutrition Health Coach + Kitchen Coach, Simply: Health Coaching

-When cooking for one or two, it’s nice to cook once and eat two or three times.
-This means less dishes, less prep and more wholesome meals.
-Try cooking 2-3 cups of a grain like quinoa or rice, roast a tray of veggies with olive oil and any seasonings you like, and cooking 2-4 servings of protein, whether that’s a bean or meat.
+When cooking for one or two people, it’s nice to only cook once but eat two to three times.
+This means fewer dishes, less prep, and more wholesome meals.
+Try cooking two or three cups of grain like quinoa or rice, roasting a tray of veggies with olive oil and any seasonings you like, and cooking two to four servings of protein, whether that’s a bean or meat.
 You can also opt for canned beans, rinsed and stored in the fridge or canned fish like salmon in water to be opened right before use.

-When you have all this prepped you can easily pull together a wholesome meal in minutes with one scoop of grain, one scoop of veggie and one serving of protein.
-Cooking like this allows you to enjoy wholesome food for days instead of having to prepare a whole meal every night.
-To keep it interesting mix it up every week you using different grains, vegetables and protein.
+When you have all this prepped, you can easily pull together a wholesome meal in minutes with one scoop of grains, one scoop of veggies, and one serving of protein.
+Cooking like this allows you to enjoy wholesome food for days instead of preparing a whole meal from scratch every night.
+To keep it interesting, mix it up every week by using different grains, vegetables and protein.

 - Alexandra Napoli, Certified Holistic Health Coach, Napoli Holistic Coaching

 Each week, try to choose recipes that share some ingredients in common – especially more expensive ingredients when a recipe only calls for a small quantity.
-You won’t have to buy as much variety, saving you money at the grocery store, and you’ll cut back on waste by using up all of the ingredients that you do purchase.
-For example, if you buy Thai basil for a curry dish, then you can use the rest later in the week when making lettuce wraps.
+You won’t have to buy as much variety, saving you money at the grocery store.
+You’ll also cut back on waste by using up all the ingredients you purchase.
+For example, if you buy Thai basil for a curry dish, you can use the rest later in the week when making lettuce wraps.

 Meal kit delivery services help break barriers associated with choosing to cook at home or not.
-Meal kits take care of the tough parts like choosing the recipes, grocery shopping, ingredient prepping, and deliver it all straight to your doorstop, shortcutting you straight to the stove on busy weeknights.
-With all of the ingredients perfectly measured out, food waste is completely eliminated and portion-control is figured out for you.
+Meal kits take care of the tough parts, like choosing the recipes, grocery shopping, and ingredient prepping, and deliver it all straight to your doorstep.
+All you have to do is cook and assemble.
+With all of the ingredients perfectly measured out, food waste is completely eliminated, and portion planning is covered for you.

 - Rebecca Lewis, Registered Dietician, HelloFresh

-For desserts, you can’t exactly mix together small batches of cakes or cookies.
+When it comes to desserts, it’s hard to mix together small batches of cakes or cookies.
 You can, however, bake small batches and freeze the rest of the batter (and even icing!) for later.
-Use 2 4-inch springform pans to make a small two-layer cake for small servings of your favorites.
-It’s much better than having a massive 8-inch cake staring you in the face.
+Use two 4-inch springform pans to make a small two-layer cake for small servings of your favourites.
 Using the small cake pans allows you to enjoy your cake without compromising a balanced diet or throwing out food.